coko7/crkbd/README.md

 ### Hardware Layout

-I primarly use two layers (layer 0 and 1) for most of my daily work.
+I primarily use two layers (layer 0 and 1) for most of my daily work.
 I have two additional layers for extra keys I might need at times.

 **Default Layer:** Letters and common symbols